 If it’s true that a mere two-percent of people are self-aware, then the lack of self-awareness, as it pertains to what we are, and what we are to become, is as endemic to the thief’s mentality as it is in every other walk of life.
 They believe, as the rest of us do, that they do not live on an exaggerate pole of morality.
 They believe that they reside in the middle with the rest of us, somewhere on the good side of this fuzzy dividing line, and that we’re all tempted to do that one thing that could place us on the other side.
 The difference being that their lack of fear separates them, coupled with their refusal to conform to what our parents and teachers taught us.
 They also know that we place most of humanity on their side of the fuzzy line, because we all have problems trusting those that we don’t know well enough to know whether they will make moral decisions in life, but some take this natural state of skepticism a step further.
 Some thieves’ exaggerated, outward distrust for those around them ends up saying more about them than those they accuse.
 It’s the thief’s mentality.

 (Editor’s Note: There is an old saying that goes something along the lines of, if I wanted to know what happened to my high school friends, I’d still be friends with them.
 There are those standouts though.
-Those people we think of when we read a book, or watch a movie that has a character that reminds us of them.
+There are those people we have not seen in years that pop into mind when we read a book, or watch a movie that has a character that reminds us of them.
 Due to the tangential influence Kurt Lee has had on my life, I’ve always wondered what happened to the man.
 Attending the funeral of my friend’s mom, the subject of Kurt Lee rose, and it answered the question: Whatever Happened to Kurt Lee?)